Pablo-bit7/We_Think_Code/README.md

    Generates unique usernames for bootcamp participants based on a specific format.

 2. **Team Allocator**
-   Assigns participants into teams based on track (experienced/inexperienced), campus, and bootcamp type (virtual/physical).
+   Assigns participants into teams based on track their campus and mode of attendence (virtual/physical).

 3. **Registration Station**
    Displays candidate information and booking details, allowing users to confirm or modify their bookings.